Oei Hong Leong sues Raffles Education over proposed stake purchase

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Meanwhile, for those injunctions, the same plaintiffs had also commenced a summons for interim injunctions against the company in the High Court, pending the determination of the originating summons.

-The court dismissed that summons for injunction on Wednesday, and accordingly REC went ahead to conduct its EGM later that day.

-Its shareholders then approved the proposed acquisition as a major transaction, with 78.6 per cent voting in favour and about 21.4 per cent voting against the deal.
+Shareholders, at the EGM, approved the proposed acquisition with votes of 78.6 per cent for and 21.4 per cent voting against.

-REC on Wednesday night said it intends to defend Mr Oei and his firm's originating summons "vigorously".

-Mr Oei's latest litigation came after he sued REC founder Chew Hua Seng for allegedly reneging on his promise to get a buyer for Mr Oei's REC shares at 44 Singapore cents apiece, based on a handwritten "confidential agreement" dated Oct 16, 2017 signed by the two men.
+Mr Oei's latest litigation comes after he sued REC founder Chew Hua Seng for allegedly reneging on a promise to secure a buyer for Mr Oei's REC shares at 44 Singapore cents apiece, based on a handwritten "confidential agreement" dated Oct 16, 2017, signed by the two men.

-The High Court dismissed that lawsuit against Mr Chew in February this year.
-And in August, the Court of Appeal also dismissed Mr Oei's appeal against the judgment.
+The High Court dismissed the lawsuit against Mr Chew in February.
+In August, the Court of Appeal dismissed Mr Oei's appeal against the judgment.

 Mr Oei had separately made several unsuccessful attempts to call for an EGM in a bid to, among other things, oust Mr Chew as chief executive and chairman.